Welcome to Reception!

 Click here to view our topic web.

-RECEPTION HAVE PE IN THE HALL EVERY WEEK.
-PLEASE MAKE SURE YOUR CHILD HAS A NAMED PE KIT IN SCHOOL EVERY DAY.
+RECEPTION HAVE PE IN THE HALL EVERY THURSDAY.
+PLEASE MAKE SURE YOUR CHILD IS WEARING A NAMED PE KIT ON PE DAY.
 PLEASE MAKE SURE THAT THEIR UNIFORM IS ALL NAMED AS WELL!

 We also spend lots of time outdoors using the bikes/scooters, climbing equipment and the balls/beanbags/hoops etc.